ibm-cloud-docs/containers/cs_istio_mesh.md

 To publicly expose apps:

 1. Create a gateway that uses the public `istio-ingressgateway` load balancer service to expose port 80 for HTTP.
-Replace `<namespace>` with the namespace where your Istio-managed microservices are deployed.For more information about gateway YAML components, see the [Istio reference documentation](https://istio.io/docs/reference/config/networking/gateway/){: external}.
+Replace `<namespace>` with the namespace where your Istio-managed microservices are deployed.
+For more information about gateway YAML components, see the [Istio reference documentation](https://istio.io/docs/reference/config/networking/gateway/){: external}.
   ```yaml
   apiVersion: networking.istio.io/v1alpha3
   kind: Gateway